S. Fred Singer (1924 – 2020)

 Singer, S.F.
 2013.
 Inconsistency of modeled and observed tropical temperature trends.
 Energy & Environment 24: 405-413.

-For more information, visit the Web site of the Science and Environmental Policy Project at www.sepp.org.
+For more information on Dr. Singer, visit the website of the Science and Environmental Policy Project at www.sepp.org.
+To see his presentations at The Heartland Institute’s International Conferences on Climate Change, click this link.